 Exams & Screenings

 You may not realize your regular six month checkups are for more than just cleanings and catching up with your hygienist and favorite dentist.
 Your regular checkups also include comprehensive exams and screenings to make sure we catch any potential problems before they become serious.
-Your Pleasant Hill dentist is always on the lookout (and you should be too) for any changes or abnormalities in your mouth that may be potential signs of a problem.
+Your Pleasant Hill and Johnston dentist is always on the lookout (and you should be too) for any changes or abnormalities in your mouth that may be potential signs of a problem.
 Early detection of disease and decay are essential for the most successful treatment and recovery.